Rob Kelly

 The best diversity statements have a headline (other than just “Diversity Statement”) because it helps you stand out.
 Check out T-Mobile’s headline and sub-headline — they are so compelling that the candidate might already have been won over before the lengthier diversity statement below it.

-Diversity Statement Grade level readability
+Diversity Statements: Grade level readability

 Most employers write to candidates at the 11th grade reading level but the best employers write at the 8th grade or lower (see my article on Why I Write my Job Postings at the 8th Grade Level (or Lower!).